magepages/mpdocs/docs/blog-m2/user-guide.rst

 IV.
 Create New Topic
 -----

-* Login to Magento Admin, follow ``Mageplaza > Better Blog: Manage Topics``
+* Login to Magento Admin, follow ``Content > Better Blog: Manage Topics``

 .. image:: https://i.imgur.com/tIM1H4p.gif

-* To active the new topic, set Status to “Yes”
+* To active the new topic, set Status to “Enable”
 * Set Name for the new topic
+* Enter Description if you need
 * Choose Store View where you want to display the topic
 * Enter the URL Key that the visitor can access the topic
 * Complete Meta Title, Meta Description,and Meta Keywords for your better SEO.